lagoproject/DMP/DMP.md

 There is no sensitive data, thus anonymity and encryption are not required.

 Data recovery should be guaranteed by using replication, at least, in two locations of a distributed repository or filesystem, in this case OneData.
 Thus, following the classification in tiers, every space supported by an OneProvider must be replicated in any other OneProvider that holds Tier level 1.
-The backup architecture is described at [https://lagoproject.github.io/DMP/Architecture/](https://lagoproject.github.io/DMP/Architecture/).
+The backup architecture is described at [https://ciemat-tic.github.io/PSA-DMP/Architecture/](https://ciemat-tic.github.io/PSA-DMP/Architecture/).

 ## E. Ethical aspects

 Data do not contain protected records that could present ethical or security issues.
 The only personal data included are the required by FAIR policies in metadata, i.e., the name and the identifier of the author of the data-set.
-On the other hand, there are no issues with reusing previous raw data generated in LAGO, as well as the data belonging to the Collaboration.
+On the other hand, there are no issues with reusing previous raw data generated in PSA, as well as the data belonging to the CIEMAT.

+## F. Acknowledgment

+This PSA Data Management Plan is based on the [LAGO Data Management Plan](https://lagoproject.github.io/DMP/) published under the terms of the Creative Common [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
+Main authors of the source document are also authors of this DMP, which reserve them the rights for modifying both licenses in the future.